coffiarts/FoundryVTT-crunch-my-party/README.md

 </details>

 ## Recommended modules in combination with this one
-- [Hot Pan & Zoom!](https://github.com/coffiarts/FoundryVTT-hot-pan) by coffiarts: Keeps your players' canvas position and zoom in sync with your GM screen, especially usefull when toggling and finding groups
+- [Hot Pan & Zoom!](https://github.com/coffiarts/FoundryVTT-hot-pan) by coffiarts: Keeps your players' canvas position and zoom in sync with your GM screen, especially useful when toggling and finding groups
 - [Jules&Ben's Animated Assets (JB2A)](https://github.com/Jules-Bens-Aa/JB2A_DnD5e) by Jules & Ben: Allows autoplaying of animations on toggling

 Presence of these modules is optional!
 If installed, ***Crunch my Party!*** will automatically detect and handle them.
 Just lean back and enjoy.